openhab/openhab-js/README.md

 The cache namespace provides a default cache that can be use to set and retrieve objects that will be persisted between reloads of scripts.

-See [openhab-js : cache](https://openhab.github.io/openhab-js/cache.html) for full API documentation
+See [openhab-js : cache](https://openhab.github.io/openhab-js/cache.html) for full API documentation.

 * cache : <code>object</code>
     * .get(key, defaultSupplier) ⇒ <code>Object | null</code>